 Fit and flex index are the two main components you need to focus on when looking for downhill boots.
 There is a bit more to know when you get into alpine touring boots and freestyle boots, but in this article, we will stick to downhill boots.

 The most obvious part of finding a good ski boot is finding something that fits well.
-The right fitting boot will have a snug fit but not be tight to the point where it causes loss of circulation or any pressure points.
+The right-fitting boot will have a snug fit but not be tight to the point where it causes loss of blood circulation or any pressure points.
+When in ski stance (bending your knees and ankles), your toes should be touching the front of your boot but not feel crunched, and your heel should be firmly in the heel pocket in the back of the boot.
 A ski boot that's too large can cause things like shin-bang (where your shins hit the front of your boot and get deep bone bruises) and blisters.
 A ski boot that's too small can cause lost toenails and blisters and result in a higher risk for frostbite due to the loss of circulation in your feet.
+If you are struggling to find a ski boot with a comfortable fit, check out this guide for five rules of wearing ski boots which offers some suggestions on fit modification options such as using an aftermarket footbed, heat molding your ski boot liners, heat molding your ski boot shells, and more!

-Ski boots are sized by mondopoint which is a fancy way of saying the length of the foot in centimeters.
-If you take a tape measure and measure the length of your foot, that would be your mondo size.
-Here’s a chart below of the conversions, so you’ll know what to look for!
+Ski boots are sized by what's called mondopoint or mondo size, which is a fancy way of saying the length of the foot in centimeters.
+If you take a tape measure and measure the length of your foot, that would be your mondo point size.
+Check the size chart below of the conversions from regular shoe size to ski boot size, so you’ll know what to look for!

 Aside from the length of the ski boot, another factor in fit is the width.
 Boots come in medium volume, high volume, or low volume.
 This is often noted in their name as MV, LV, or HV (for example, the Salomon S/pro HV 90 Women's Ski Boots).
 These indicate if the boot is high, medium, or low-volume, meaning either a wide, medium, or narrow fit, respectively.
 Those who have a wider foot or a narrower foot and have had to buy wide or narrow specific shoes in the past will want to look for something that is wide or narrow so that there isn't too little or too much room on the sides of your feet when in your ski boot.

-Though it is often designated in the product name, as in the example above many brands just have slightly different model names for their high or low-volume boots.
-For example, the Nordica Sportmachine and the Nordica Speedmachine are the exact same boot, except that the Sportmachine is 102 mm in width (high volume/wide), whereas the Speedmachine is a 100 mm in width (medium volume/average).
-If the width is not obvious in the name, you can check for this by looking at the tech specs on a product under “last width” below is an example and a table of the last widths that would designate each volume style.
+Though it is often designated in the product name, as in the example above, many brands just have slightly different model names for their high or low-volume boots.
+For example, the Nordica Sportmachine and the Nordica Speedmachine are the exact same boot, except that the Sportmachine is 102 mm in width across the forefoot (high volume/wide), whereas the Speedmachine is 100 mm in width across the forefoot (medium volume/average).
+If the width is not obvious in the name, you can check for this by looking at the tech specs on a product under “last width.”
+Below is an example and a table of the last widths that would designate each volume style.

 What is a flex index?

 Aside from fit, the other important thing in ski boots is the flex index.
 Flex index refers to the stiffness of a boot and will appear as a number between 60 and 130 in the product's name.
-A high flex such as 130 is considered a very stiff boot which is good for expert skiers and racers, and a low flex such as a 60 is considered a soft boot that is more beginner-oriented.
-You can tell if a boot is stiffer or softer by trying to bend your knees and lean forward while in your boots.
-If you can bend quite a bit, it's a softer flex; if you can’t bend very much, it's a stiffer boot.
+A high flex, such as a 130, is considered a very stiff boot, good for expert skiers and racers, and a low flex, such as a 60, is considered a soft boot that is more beginner-oriented.
+You can tell if a boot has a stiffer or softer flex by trying to bend your knees and lean forward while in your boots.
+If you can bend quite a bit, it's a softer flex; if you can’t bend very much, it's a stiffer flex.

-The stiffer the boot, the less comfortable it will be, but the better energy transfer you will have from your legs to your skis.
-This makes your skiing more efficient and requires less energy required to get your skis to go where you want them to go.
+Stiffer boots are a less comfortable fit but have more efficient energy transfer from your legs to your skis.
+This, in turn, makes your skiing more efficient and requires less energy to get your skis to go where you want them to go.
+You can ski steeper and more difficult terrain without your legs feeling as tired!

 What determines the flex?